rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/dns.rst

    click Add Record to begin defining a reverse DNS record.*

-4. In the resulting window:
+4. In the group dialog box, enter the following information:

 * Enter your domain name (for example **mail.example.com**) in the **Hostname** field.

-* Set the Time to Live (TTL) for the record.
+* Set the Time to Live (TTL) value for the record.

 * Click **Save Record**.

-After you have done this, look again at the Server Details screen.
-If you previously had no DNS records associated with this server, to the left of the **Add Record** link you had an inactive **0 Records** link.
-Now that you have added a reverse DNS record, that location contains an active **1 Record** link.
-Clicking this link
-displays the details for the reverse DNS you just added, confirming the association of the domain name and the server's IP address.
+On the Server Details page, one record will be listed next to the **Reverse DNS** option.
+Click this link to display the details for the reverse DNS record that you just added.

 .. figure:: /_images/clouddnsreversedetails.png
    :alt: After adding a reverse DNS record to a server,